Causally Steered Diffusion for Automated Video Counterfactual Generation: Methodology

 Given a generated counterfactual video frame, the counterfactual prompt, and an evaluation instruction containing the target interventions, we implement our proposed ``multimodal loss'' using a VLM:

-where the \emph{evaluation instruction} \footnote{Prompt details are available in the Appendix.} is a well-defined textual input to the VLM to suggest improvements on $\mathcal{P}$ based on how well the generated visual input $\mathcal{V}'_{\mathit{frame}}$ (extracted from $\mathcal{V'}$) aligns with the target counterfactual interventions.
-Given a predefined \emph{causal graph}, we further augment the \emph{evaluation instruction} with a \emph{causal decoupling} textual input that instructs the VLM to ignore \emph{upstream} variables when intervening on \emph{downstream} ones.
-In this way, we simulate causal graph mutilation~\cite{pearl2009causality}, which allows us to causally steer generation toward OOD counterfactuals.
+where the \emph{evaluation instruction} \footnote{Prompt details are available in the appendix.} is a well-defined textual input to the VLM to suggest improvements on $\mathcal{P}$ based on how well the generated visual input $\mathcal{V}'_{\mathit{frame}}$ (extracted from $\mathcal{V'}$) aligns with the target counterfactual interventions.
+We further augment the \emph{evaluation instruction} with a \emph{causal decoupling}\footnote{A causal decoupling example prompt is provided in the appendix.} text input that instructs the VLM to ignore \emph{upstream} variables when intervening on \emph{downstream} ones.
+This yields optimized prompts that omit explicit upstream references (e.g., neutralizing gender), enabling the LDM backbone to generate samples that intentionally violate the causal graph, such as rendering a woman with a beard (Figure \ref{fig:figure5}).

 To optimize $\mathcal{P}$, we employ \emph{Textual Gradient Descent} (TGD)~\cite{textgrad5optimizing}, which directly updates the prompt: